 Personalization efforts are the first casualty.
 It’s difficult and costly to map the buyer journey, build content for each stage, and deliver it to a multitude of channels.
 We simply cannot account for every possible incarnation.
 This is also why personalization really only exists at the top of the funnel and shallowly.
 It can drive leads but not much else.
 For example, a personalized email or ad drives a prospect to a static webpage not relevant to their interest, and that opportunity is lost forever.
 We also find it difficult to balance the level of personalization across stakeholders with their own unique interests, responsibilities and KPIs.
 All too often personalization dilutes core business issues, and if a deal is reached, it’s for less scope than initially proposed.

-What we need is a technology that allows customers to personalize the experience by choosing their own adventure.
+What we need is a technology that allows customers to personalize the experience by choosing their own demo.
 We need a platform that allows each stakeholder to see the message and content most relevant to them, in real-time, without ever speaking with you.
 We need a tool that helps us help our customers reach agreement by aligning their buying group around shared problems and understandings.
 That’s what we’re dreaming up at Consensus.
 Click here to see it in action.
 I look forward to reading your thoughts below.